abolfazl-2002/python_challenges/README.md

 # python_challenges
-this app get the radius of circle and show the area.
+this app accepts the sequence of comma-separated number and generate a list or tuple whit those numbers.